 The Board's performance is externally and internally evaluated from time to time.
-An internal evaluation of the performance of Board members and Committees was undertaken during the 2021 financial year.
-The key findings of the internal review were incorporated into the Board's planning for its operations in FY22.
+An internal evaluation of the performance of Board members and Committees was undertaken during the 2022 financial year.
+The key findings of the internal review were incorporated into the Board's planning for its operations in FY23.

 The Board is responsible for evaluating the performance of the CEO on an annual basis, assessed against Cleanaway's financial performance, execution of strategy and sustainability performance.
-As there was no person appointed to the role of CEO at the end of the 2021 financial year, an annual performance review of the CEO was not conducted.
+An annual performance review of the CEO was conducted in FY22.